Your market research report is ready. Great! Now what?

 Question 5: How can I reprocess and reevaluate my leads?

 A characteristic of a good marketing research report is its ability to expand your potential lead inventory and open doors to new networks.
 How can you pave a relationship with these new prospects and solidify the connection?

-Consider sending an email with your contact details, visiting their company website to find their phone number, or calling any potential partners or companies suggested by respondents.
-Initiating and maintaining relationships with potential prospects can pay off long-term in the form of advantageous connections and new sales.
+Consider sending an email with your contact details, visiting their company’s website to find their phone number, or calling any potential partners or companies suggested by respondents.
+Initiating and maintaining relationships with potential prospects can pay off the long-term in the form of advantageous connections and new sales.

 Now that you know how to utilize your BtoB market research report to its full potential, take a second look at your own report for vital data points or overlooked insights.
 Check out this market research report sample to see how these questions factor into a real-world innovation scenario.